-Why a Bachelors in Radiography?
+Why a Bachelor's in Radiography?

 Is upward mobility in your career plan?

 Do you have the desire to move upward in your radiography career?
-If so, earning a Bachelors of Science in Radiologic Sciences may be the first step on the path to making that goal a reality.
+If so, earning a Bachelor of Science in Radiologic Sciences may be the first step on the path to making that goal a reality.

-Perhaps you are perfectly happy in your current position but want to best you can in this job.
+Perhaps you are perfectly happy in your current position but want to be the best you can in this job.
 The Bachelor of Science in Radiologic Sciences will help you stay up-to-date on technological advances and equipped with skills to take your patient care to a higher level.

-According to the U.S. Bureau of Labor Statistics employment of radiographers is expected to grow faster than the national average from the years 2006 to 2016 because of the continued growth of healthcare industries.
+According to the U.S. Bureau of Labor Statistics, employment of radiographers is expected to grow faster than the national average from the years 2006 to 2016 because of the continued growth of healthcare industries.
 As our population ages, the need for diagnostic imaging services should continue to increase.
 Advances in technology will lead to the cheaper and more widespread use of radiography.
-Be prepared to achieve the level of upward mobility you desire in this growing field with a Bachelor of Science in Radiologic Sciences degree.
+Be prepared to achieve the level of upward mobility you desire in this growing field with a Bachelor of Science in Radiologic Sciences.